 Item Title Instructions Incident Name Enter the name assigned to the incident Operational Period Enter the time interval for which the form applies.
-Record the start and end date and time (24 hour clock) Unit Name / Designators Enter the title of the organizational unit or resource designator (e.g. Facilities Unit, Safety Officer, Strike Team) Unit Leader Enter the name and ICS Position of the individual in charge of the Unit Personnel Assigned List the name, position, and home base of each member assigned to the unit during the operational period Activity Log Enter the time and briefly describe each significant occurrence or event (e.g. task assignments, task completions, injuries, difficulties encountered, etc.) Prepared by Enter the name of the Planning Section Chief completing the form Date / Time Enter the date (month, day, year) and time (24 hour clock) the form was prepared
+Record the start and end date and time (24 hour clock) Unit Name / Designators Enter the title of the organizational unit or resource designator (e.g., Facilities Unit, Safety Officer, Strike Team) Unit Leader Enter the name and ICS Position of the individual in charge of the Unit Personnel Assigned List the name, position, and home base of each member assigned to the unit during the operational period Activity Log Enter the time and briefly describe each significant occurrence or event (e.g., task assignments, task completions, injuries, difficulties encountered, etc.) Prepared by Enter name and title of the person completing the log.
+Date / Time Enter the date (month, day, year) and time (24 hour clock) the form was prepared

-Table 94 - Unit Log ICS 214-OS Instructions
+Table 93 - Unit Log ICS 214-OS Instructions

-Individual Lo g ICS 214A-OS
+Individual Lo og ICS 214A-OS

-Incident Nan ne Operational Pe riod (Date / Time)
+Incident Nar ne Operational Per iod (Date / Time)

 From То

-Individual Na me ICS Section Assignment / Location
+Individual Na me ICS Section Assignment / Locati on

 Activity Log

 Time Major Events

-Prepared by 1 Date / Time
+Prepared by Date / Time

+D 1 11 11 11 1 6 1 16 5

-Record all Unit activity " Supervisor at end of shift " Documentation Unit Form 20 Individual Log ICS 214A-0S
+Record all Unit activity " Supervisor at end of shift " Documentation Unit

+Form 18 Individual Log ICS 214A-OS